 Resale and Royalties

-• Full provenance on-chain visible to all
+- Full provenance is on-chain and visible to all potential buyers

 The Art Angle